Select Page

 2PAXfly Takeout

 New Zealand settlers from Britain and their descendants (Pākehā) have a natural affinity for England and Scotland.
 New Zealand is full of British-derived names for towns and regions.
-Examples are Queen Charlotte Sound, Coromandel Peninsula, Stwart Island, Invercargill, Gisborne, Blenheim, Marlborough, Palmerston, Cromwell and Queenstown.
+Examples are Queen Charlotte Sound, Coromandel Peninsula, Stewart Island, Invercargill, Gisborne, Blenheim, Marlborough, Palmerston, Cromwell and Queenstown.

 Leave a reply